Efflorescence

 - Mortar should be protected from damp contamination and moisture

-- Newly built brickwork should be protected from the elements in the first week to prevent efflorescence
+- Newly built brickwork should be protected from the elements in the first week to prevent salt efflorescence

 How to remove efflorescence

 Efflorescence is temporary.
 In most cases it will disappear in a few wet winter months in this country, therefore the best solution is often to let it wash out naturally.
-However, there are some tips for removing efflorescence effectively.
+However, there are some tips for efflorescence removal effectively.

-- When treating an outdoor wall, make sure the temperatures will be above freezing all day
+- When treating an outdoor wall, make sure the temperatures will be above freezing all-day

-- Simple washing can sometimes remove efflorescence
+- Simple washing can sometimes remove brick efflorescence

 If efflorescence is causing you problems, contact us for expert advice.